lead-led/enpreview/README.md

 # EM Tally

 EM Tally is a desktop companion for Barco Event Master operators.
-It polls the processor over OSC and HTTP, then surfaces tally and destination state in a configurable Electron + Svelte interface so you always know what is live, on preview, or listening.
+It talks to the frame over the JSON-RPC API on port `9999`, feeding tally and destination state into a configurable Electron + Svelte interface so you always know what is live, on preview, or listening.

 ---